 OTHER COGNITIVE PROCESSES

 Individuals within the group also have particular strengths in other areas of cognition.
-These include synaesthesia (Dr Mary Spiller, Dr Clare Jonas), neuropsychopharmacology, and neurophysiology of psychosis (Dr Rivolta), thinking styles in relation to paranormal beliefs (Dr Stone), decision making (Dr Thoma), object name retrieval (Dr Vitkovitch), communication in language and emotion (Dr Budd), eye tracking as potential biomarker (Dr Harwood), pain perception (Dr Martini, Dr Fidalgo), risk-taking and social perceptions (Dr Lemoine), and cognitive processes related to sleep (Dr Malinowski).
+These include synaesthesia (Dr Spiller), neuro-psychopharmacology (Prof. Fu), thinking styles in relation to paranormal beliefs (Dr Stone), decision making (Prof. Thoma), object name retrieval (Dr Vitkovitch), communication in language and emotion (Dr Budd), eye tracking as potential biomarker (Dr Harwood), pain perception (Dr Martini, Dr Fidalgo), risk-taking and social perceptions (Dr Lemoine), and cognitive processes related to sleep (Dr Malinowski).

 A key aim for the group is to advance theoretical models of cognition to better understand both difficulties and abilities in cognition and social cognition.
-We also work towards predicting performance on specific cognitive tasks, and predict clinical responses in mental health illness.
-Additionally, we make use of innovative technology (e.g., virtual reality) to facilitate assessment and rehabilitation of individuals with cognitive impairments.
-The overall goal is therefore to promote people’s health and wellbeing.
-We not only disseminate our work to other academics, but also exchange knowledge in clinical (e.g., clinical psychologists, psychiatrists, neurologists, speech therapists) and corporate and other user-environments (e.g., user-experience agencies, financial trading, charities, general public).
+We also work towards predicting performance on specific cognitive tasks and predict clinical responses in mental health disorders.
+We make use of innovative technology (e.g., brain stimulation, EEG, virtual reality) to facilitate assessment and rehabilitation of individuals with cognitive impairments.
+The overall goal is therefore to promote individual health and wellbeing.
+The impact of the research is evident in exchanging knowledge in clinical, organisational and other user-environments (e.g., user-experience agencies, financial trading, charities, general public).